Management Consulted is the world’s leading resource for consulting and case interview preparation. All Tufts students now have access to …

 - Don’t postpone your practice!
 Allow enough time to improve based on feedback.

-Choose your interview outfitReview proper interview attire for Men, Women, and those beyond the binary.
+Choose your interview outfitReview proper interview attire for every type of interview.
 Model your outfit for a friend at least two days ahead.
 Business attire is appropriate for all interviews, unless you’ve been instructed differently.
 You may note some interview attire guidelines portray traditional gender roles: Remember, you are the final judge of what will work for you.
 Job seekers should dress professionally for the gender they would choose to present at work or in gender-neutral attire.
 The most important consideration for appropriateness of attire is that clothes be professional, fit well, and be consistent with organizational culture.